MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 ### Step 3 - Listen for push notifications

 After a subscription is created in your PWA, add handlers to the service worker to respond to push events.
 Push event are sent from the server to display toast notifications.
 Toast notifications display data for a received message.
-To complete the following tasks, you must add a `click` handler.
+To complete any of the following tasks, you must add a `click` handler:

-*   Dismiss the toast notification
+*   Dismissing the toast notification.
-*   Open, focus, or open and focus any open windows
+*   Opening, focusing, or opening and focusing any open windows.
-*   Open and focus a new window to display a PWA client page
+*   Opening and focusing a new window to display a PWA client page.

 In your `pwabuilder-sw.js` file, add the following handlers.